salemsifeddine/salemsifeddine/README.md

 - 🔭 I’m currently working as ... a full stuck web devoloper
 - 🌱 I’m currently learning ... flutter
--👯 I’m looking to collaborate with other content creators ... and specially in a potential E-commerce website
+-👯 I’m looking to collaborate with other content creators ... specially in E-commerce website
 - 🤔 I want to collaborate in ... more web projects
 - 💬 Ask me about ...
 Django , React and mobile app dev
 - 📫 How to reach me: ... [salem sif eddine][facebook] or [joesdevil.py][instagram]